Light Painting With Waypoints Litchi Utilities Logo

 Rotated mission displayed in Google Earth Pro

-Step 6: Rotated mission confirmed in Google Earth Pro
+Step 4: Confirm rotated mission in Google Earth Pro

-If the mission is exported from Litchi using Virtual Litchi Mission, you will see the original image overlay with the newly rotated mission displayed above it.
+If the mission is exported from Litchi using Virtual Litchi Mission, you will see the mission vertically oriented.
 By default, Google Earth Pro will extend the path to the ground.
-If you wish to see only the rotated outline as shown on the right, right-click on "Smooth Flight Path" in the left menu.
+If you wish to see only the rotated outline as shown to the right, right-click on "Smooth Flight Path" in the left menu of Google Earth Pro.
 Select "Properties".
 Select the "Altitude" tab.
 Uncheck the "Extend path to ground" checkbox.
 Once done, only the outline is displayed.

 Light painting mission simulated in Google Earth Pro

 At this point your vertical mission is ready to be flown and recorded.
-For light painting you may want to attach a strobe or light to your drone.
+For light painting you will probably want to attach a strobe or light to your drone.
 You will also want to have a camera on a tripod to capture the flight.
+The distance from the camera to the drone should be over 100m to reduce foreshortening.
 Details on how to do these steps are up to you.

 More Information on Light Painting